Market Research

 Why Market Research Matters

 Problem validation tells you the problem is real.
-Market research tells you:
+Market research tells you whether the surrounding economics work:

 - Is the market big enough?